THE-MOLECULAR-MAN/dss-plugin-xzibit/README.md

-# Xzibit - DSS Datasets Plugin
+# Datasets about Dataiku Instance - Plugin

 This Dataiku DSS plugin provides read datasets to various Dataiku objects such as:
 * Apps